 Howard R. Murphy Scholarship

 Mr. Murphy graduated from the Department of Agricultural Engineering in 1925.
-In 1988, family and friends established this scholarship in his honor in recognition of his continually generous support of others and his unwavering commitment to UC Davis.
+In 1988, family and friends established this scholarship in his honor in recognition of his continued generous support of others and his unwavering commitment to UC Davis.
 The scholarship is restricted to students majoring in biological systems engineering.

 Dr. Richard D. Noble and Dr. Susan A. Richardson Endowed Fund